We are working on updating this book for the latest version. Some content might be out of date.

 Every document in Elasticsearch has a version number.
 Every time a change is

-made to a document (including deleting it), the _version
+made to a document (including deleting it), the _version number is

 incremented.
 In Dealing with Conflicts, we discuss how to use the _version